Spinning Partial Waves for Scattering Amplitudes in $d$ Dimensions: Introduction

 Both in perturbative and non-perturbative setups, partial wave decomposition has proven to be an essential tool.
 By decomposing the total scattering amplitude into partial waves, it becomes possible to analyse the scattering process in terms of different angular momentum contributions.
 For $2\to 2$ scattering of scalars in general dimension $d$, the decomposition takes the form

 Here, $J$ denotes the spin of the exchanged states, $a_J(s)$ is a dynamical function of the Mandelstam variable $s$ and partial waves $C_J^{\left(\frac{d-3}{2}\right)}(\cos \theta)$ are Gegenbauer polynomials of the (cosine of the) scattering angle $\theta$.
-The convergence of this expansion has been proven to be valid inside the Lehmann-Martin ellipse, see \cite{Correia:2020xtr} for a recent review.
-For particles with spin in $d=4$, the partial waves are given by Wigner-$d$ functions, \cite{wigner1931gruppentheorie}.
+The convergence of this expansion has been proven to be valid inside the Lehmann-Martin ellipse, see \cite{Correia:2020xtr} for a recent review. \footnote{Note that our terminology differs from some of the literature that uses 'partial wave' to refer to the dynamical function $a_J(s)$.} For particles with spin in $d=4$, the partial waves are given by Wigner-$d$ functions, \cite{wigner1931gruppentheorie}.
 In certain cases in higher dimensions, these functions have been computed in the context of graviton scattering in \cite{Caron-Huot:2022jli}.
 The motivation to go beyond four dimensions comes from the well-known infrared divergences appearing in four-dimensional scattering amplitudes involving massless particles \cite{Weinberg:1965nx}.

 More in general, partial waves represent an essential building block for scattering amplitudes, very much like conformal blocks are the building blocks of conformal field theories (CFTs).
 In both cases this allows for a simplified representation of the system, as only a subset of the waves may significantly contribute to the process.
 It also offers a convenient expansion to parameterise the most general amplitude/correlation function.
 After the renaissance of the conformal bootstrap \cite{Rattazzi:2008pe,Rychkov:2009ij}, many works have explored the theory of conformal blocks, their mathematical structure and properties, leading to interesting insights and efficient and complementary techniques to compute them (see \cite{Poland:2018epd} for a review).